Frequently Asked Questions (FAQs)

 We offer a complete range of packaging configurations for our customers.
 We will take and create a specification using your packaging requirements or help you design a winning solution including double barrier bags and pouches, tray in a tray, PETG and Styrene trays and pouches, Tyvek and Polymer films, sterilization, labeling, drop test and high shelf life and ruggedized configurations and more.
 ECA Medical Instruments takes care of all the validations and documentation.

-Can you use disposable instruments or kits more than once?
+Can you use single-use instruments or kits more than once?

 No. This insures the surgeon has a brand new precisely calibrated and sterile torque instrument or procedural kit for each patient and procedure.
 They are designed for a single-procedure and then disposed of as medical waste or for recycle.
 Multiple uses of the instruments or kits are not the intended purpose and violate the product warranty.